CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 Essentially, whenever you do send a grandma to jail you are always right, but you miss a lot of actually guilty grandmas in the process.

 On mobile you may need to scroll the table to the left or right.
-TP is short for True Positive, FN is False Negative, etc. A green x is a correct judgement and a red x is incorrect.
+TP is short for True Positive, FN for False Negative, etc. A green x is a correct judgement and a red x is incorrect.

 <!-- ![img](Screenshot+2024-06-01+113941.png) -->